 Central Australia Health Service specialities and rotations

-There are few specialist services in the hospital and therefore exposure to problem solving with only telephone help from the specialities requires the development of greater understanding and an exposure to a greater number of technical skills than would normally be covered in larger hospital intensive cares.
+As there are few specialist services in the hospital it allows trainees to develop problem solving skills, aided by telephone assistance from specialists, and exposure to a greater number of technical skills than would normally only be covered in larger hospital intensive cares.

 Training and positions

 The small unit of four consultant staff allows a strong training relationship to be developed between trainee and consultant, and trainees with minimal prior experience in intensive care are offered six-month terms, with three to six-month terms for those with more experience.